 This finding is also mirrored in scores across gender groups.

 It seems that females are likely to get lower scores than males, in a similar dynamic to the racial breakdown.
 24.7% of men are given bottom-level scores, while 34.0% of women are given those scores.
 Again, this does not necessarily imply bias, but it does indicate this is a possible avenue for future analysis.

+What other kinds of analyses will you do with these variables?
+Are you able to combine them with different variables?
+What about age?
+Can you break the analysis down further by racial/ethnic group?
+You’ll want to describe your approach pretty thoroughly in the Methods section.
+Right now the Methods/Analysis sections are very light on details.

+Reference section?

+Greg –

+This is off to a very good start.
+I don’t have a lot to add to my comments above.
+Mainly, just make sure that in the polished draft you walk us through your methodological approach (what are the parameters of your data set, what kinds of statistical analysis you’ll be using, etc.) before you jump into the analysis itself, and be sure to indicate to us how your analysis of these data is different from that of ProPublica.
+I look forward to seeing what you find.

+Grade: 10/10